 The flexibility of satellite positioning technology allows for all road categories to be tolled – not just motorways, highways, or expressways.
-Rather than tolling specific road networks, satellite technology enables cost-effective tolling of particularvehicle categories on the entire road network.
-Today, GNSS-based electronic tolling solutions are used to charge trucks above 3.5 tons for road usage on the entire national road network in European countries such as Germany, Slovakia, and Hungary and Belgium.
-Currently, three more European states – Bulgaria, the Czech Republic and Poland – are implementing satellite-based tolling system as well.
-This approach not only generates greater toll revenue, but eliminates the problem of congestion caused by traffic diversion; Vehicles subject to tolls are no longer motivated to drive on alternative routes in order to avoid the distance-based fees since all roads can be tolled without the need for roadside infrastructure.
+Rather than tolling specific road networks, satellite technology enables cost-effective tolling of particular vehicle categories on the entire road network.
+Today, GNSS-based electronic tolling solutions are used to charge trucks above 3.5 tons for road usage on the entire national road network in European countries such as Germany, Slovakia, Hungary, Belgium, Russia, and most recently in the Czech Republic.
+Bulgaria launched its satellite-based tolling system in 2020 and Poland plans to do the same in 2021.
+Using satellite-based technology not only generates greater toll revenue but eliminates the problem of congestion caused by traffic diversion; vehicles subject to tolls are no longer motivated to drive on alternative routes in order to avoid the distance-based fees since all roads can be tolled without the need for roadside infrastructure.

-Thanks to recent advancements in Global Navigation Satellite Systems technology, positioning accuracy nowenables satellite-based On Board Units (OBUs) to determine whether a vehicle has passed a tolled road segment, evenin challenging environments where reliable satellite reception has been a problem, until recently.
+Thanks to recent advancements in Global Navigation Satellite Systems technology, positioning accuracy now enables satellite-based On Board Units (OBUs) to determine whether a vehicle has passed a tolled road segment, even in challenging environments where reliable satellite reception has been a problem.
 Consequently, the motivation for implementing microwave-based tolling solutions – that require costly construction and maintenance of gantries along all of the tolled routes – has declined significantly.

-Microwave gantries built this decade are already being scrapped.
+Microwave gantries built within the past 10 years are already being scrapped.

-Now that satellite technology has become universally affordablefor open road electronic tolling, more and more European states are implementing national truck tolling systems based on GNSS technology.
-Bulgaria is currently implementing a GNSS-based solution for tolling to be launched in August of 2019.
-The Czech Republic, which invested heavily in roadside infrastructure for its electronic tolling system in 2007, has awarded a new contract to SkyToll and CzechToll in 2018 to replace the existing microwave-based system with a satellite scheme – making most of the gantries installed throughout the country obsolete.
-With the new satellite-based tolling system, the operational costs will drop dramatically and, more importantly, trucks will no longer be motived to travel on first-class roads to avoid paying the distance-based road user charge.
-Also Poland has recently announced its plans to scrap most of the microwave gantries that have been installed throughout the country, even though they were all constructed in this decade!
+Now that satellite technology has become universally affordable for open road electronic tolling, more and more European states are implementing national truck tolling systems based on GNSS technology.
+The Czech Republic, which invested heavily in roadside infrastructure for its electronic tolling system in 2007, contracted SkyToll and CzechToll in 2018 to replace the existing microwave-based system with a satellite scheme at the end of 2019 – making most of the gantries installed throughout the country obsolete.
+With the new satellite-based tolling system, the operational costs in the Czech Republic have been cut in half while the size of the tolled road network has been doubled.
+Furthermore, trucks will no longer be motived to travel on first-class roads to avoid paying the distance-based road user charge.
+Also Poland announced its plans to scrap most of the microwave gantries that have been installed throughout the country, even though they were all constructed within the past 10 years!

 With EETS, road users can select a single Toll Service Provider and will need only a single GNSS-based On Board Unit to travel all over Europe.